 Let’s say you have a web page or blog post with high traffic, significant keyword rankings, and long session periods … but that’s where users stop, and no conversions are made.
 Marketing specialists can look at the page to see where content and direction are lacking.
 This is often because call to actions (CTAs) are unclear or nonexistent for the user.
 Therefore, the marketing team can go into the site, adjust CTAs, and see how that impacts conversions on that high-performing page.

-While having CTAs throughout your web pages are important, it’s also vital to consider how many you insert and what the overall goal is of the page.
+While having CTAs throughout your web pages is important, it’s also vital to consider how many you insert and what the overall goal is of the page.
 For example, if you have a wide range of different CTAs, there can be a variety of journeys users take that could extend the amount of time they spend navigating your website.
 However, if you implement a single-minded CTA based on the intent and buyer persona of the user, you have the ability to increase conversions.

-Using Social Media to Interact With Buyers
+Use Social Media to Engage With Decision-Makers

 While LinkedIn is an excellent platform for outbound lead generation and prospecting, other social media platforms can also be used to build top-of-mind awareness, generate inbound leads, and retain positive relationships with current customers.